Menu

 (Photo credit: Instagram)

-According to a study that looked at the effectiveness of yoga as an exercise to manage osteoarthritis in elderly women, researchers found that it provided therapeutic benefits.
+According to a study examining the effectiveness of yoga as an exercise for managing osteoarthritis in elderly women, researchers found that it provided therapeutic benefits.

 Not only can these low-impact moves loosen your muscles, but they can also tone supporting muscles and help prevent injury.

-Yoga also can help promote cardiothoracic function in the elderly as well.
+Yoga can also help promote cardiothoracic function in the elderly.
 With age comes respiratory limitations and reduced tolerance to physical exertion.
 Anything that reduces

 oxygen in the respiratory system can have negative effects on the mind and body.
-Recent studies have shown that a 12-week yoga program significantly improved respiratory function in elderly women.
+Previous studies have shown that a 12-week yoga program significantly improved respiratory function in elderly women.

 “Start with practicing your breathing,” she advised.
 “Breathing is the first step to meditation, which is an important part of yoga.”
 Eventually, implementing small and intentional flexibility movements can follow, as illustrated in her tutorial with her dad.